noisyboiler/cathedralcafes/cathedralcafes.co.uk/posts/guildford.rst

 Trivia
 ~~~~~~

-| This is the church from the 1961 film The Omen - yes!
+- This is the church from the 1961 film The Omen - yes!
 That's true.
-| Designed by the Englishman Sir Edward Brantwood Maufe
+- Designed by the Englishman Sir Edward Brantwood Maufe
-| Joint first youngest diocese
+- Joint first youngest diocese
-| Youngest cathedral, consecrated May 1961.
+- Youngest cathedral, consecrated May 1961.
 A mere baby.
-| Following WW2 building resumed on a budget and locals each gave a brick.
+- Following WW2 building resumed on a budget and locals each gave a brick.
-| Mounted on Stag Hill where kings of England once hunted deer.
+- Mounted on Stag Hill where kings of England once hunted deer.
-| Solid red bricks taken from the clay hill where it stands
+- Solid red bricks taken from the clay hill where it stands
-| Best o2 signal in the country - they pay good money to have a transmitter integrated into the church spire!
+- Best o2 signal in the country - they pay good money to have a transmitter integrated into the church spire!
-| Best cathedral website
+- Best cathedral website
-| The fewest stained glass windows (in fitting with the modernist architecture)
+- The fewest stained glass windows (in fitting with the modernist architecture)
-| Bricks owned by multiple royals
+- Bricks owned by multiple royals
-| Gift shop does not sell tea towels
+- Gift shop does not sell tea towels
-| 1500 hand made "kneelers"
+- 1500 hand made "kneelers"
-| Guildford is a town and not a city - well done Guildford
+- Guildford is a town and not a city - well done Guildford
-| There is a 12th century synagougue (now closed) on the nearby high street
+- There is a 12th century synagougue (now closed) on the nearby high street
+- Asbestos roof

 Treasures
 ~~~~~~~~~

-| Has a whopping 12 bells.
+- Has a whopping 12 bells.
-| Bricks with Royal signatures
+- Bricks with Royal signatures
-| With no Treasury Guildford rotates treasures from churches in the diocese
+- With no Treasury Guildford rotates treasures from churches in the diocese

 Dead People
 ~~~~~~~~~~~

-| Not yet, but Guildford has not had much time to collect dead bodies.
+- Not yet, but Guildford has not had much time to collect dead bodies.

 Architecture
 ~~~~~~~~~~~~

-| Modern.
+- Modern.
 Really different to any other cathedral.
-| Clay bricks made from the hill that it rests on.
+- Clay bricks made from the hill that it rests on.

 Final Score
 -----------